cZAlpha/cZAlpha/README.md

 ### <div align="center">I'm <a href="https://czalpha.github.io/"> Noah </a>, I've been a Research Assistant @ DSU Since 2022 specializing in Quantum Computing & Game Developement</div>

 <br/>
+ᯓ★  I'm a full stack web application developer, specifically specializing in React JS and Django as a tech stack

 - 🌱 I’m currently working with React, Django, and Godot